remi-daigle/MarxanConnect/README.md

 Building from source is only necessary if you plan to contribute to the project (see [Contributing](https://remi-daigle.github.io/MarxanConnect/#contributing) section below) or if you want to use the bleeding edge version of the app.

-Building this repository has only been tested on Python 3.5.2 64-bit on a machine running Windows 10, your mileage may vary! (*Please note, I could not build the repository using Anaconda*).
+Building this repository has only been tested on Python 3.5.2 64-bit on a machine running Windows 10, your mileage may vary! (*Please note, I could not build the app using Anaconda*).

 -   Download this repository
 -   If necessary, edit the hard coded file paths in [setup.py](https://github.com/remi-daigle/MarxanConnect/blob/master/setup.py) and [WindowsSetupBuilder.iss](https://github.com/remi-daigle/MarxanConnect/blob/master/WindowsSetupBuilder.iss)